R Excel Tutorial: How to Read and Write xlsx files in R

 wb <- createWorkbook(type="xlsx")Code language: R (r)

-Finally, we are going to write a custom function that we are going to use together with the lapply function, later.
+Finally, we will write a custom function that we will use together with the lapply function, later.
 In the code chunk below,

 add_dataframes <- function(i){